Whether you shoot to collect memories or you’re a professional photographer, you need software to organize and edit your photos.

 Intelligent filters like Accent AI 2.0 allow you to take your photo from average to impressive in mere seconds.

 The Sky Replacement tool is particularly impressive, allowing you to realistically replace the sky in your image in seconds.

 Luminar also offers library management options.
 In this section, you can search for images, assign star ratings, add color labels to images, and flag images as selected or rejected.

 You can sort the image library by multiple options, though you can’t use custom tags or metadata (an issue Skylum promises to resolve soon with a free update).

 While Luminar is still a long way off Adobe Lightroom with regards to DAM features and general organisation of files, it’s definitely a lot better than Affinity in this regard.
-(See Luminar vs Lightroom for a more in-depth feature comparison.)
+(See Lightroom vs Luminar 4 for a more in-depth feature comparison.)

-When it comes to the crunch, we’d pick Luminar as the better out of the two image editing softwares.
+When it comes to the crunch, we’d pick Luminar as the better out of the two image editing software.

 Luminar’s library module is another added advantage because it lets you edit your photos and manage your image collection all in one place.

-And finally, Luminar wins out because Skylum are dedicated to constant updates and improvements – something which isn’t quite as clear with Serif and their Affinity Photo product.
+And finally, Luminar wins out because Skylum is dedicated to constant updates and improvements – something which isn’t quite as clear with Serif and their Affinity Photo product.